 Each student's lottery number will be placed in one of three bins: children of active parishioners, children with siblings already enrolled, and children who are neither from active parishioner families nor who do not have siblings enrolled.
 Numbers will be chosen first from the bin of students of active parishioners.
 Second, we will draw from the bin of numbers for those students who have a sibling already enrolled in Bishop Dwenger.
 Lastly, we will draw from the bin of numbers of students who are not from active parish families and who do not have a sibling enrolled at Bishop Dwenger.
 We will continue to draw numbers until all numbers are drawn from all three bins.
 If the number of names drawn is lower than our number of open seats, all School Choice Scholarship applicants will be enrolled if they meet the Bishop Dwenger entrance requirements.
 If the number of applicants exceeds our open seats, then the number of School Choice Scholarship students will be limited to the number of seats available.
 We will enroll students based on the order of the drawing in the lottery.
-We will publicize both the list of School Choice Scholarship students who will be able to enroll as well as the list of students who will be placed on a waiting-list.
+We will publicize both the list of School Choice Scholarship students who will be placed on a waiting-list.